whocarescreative/blog/_posts/2019-05-11-city-serendipity.md

 Besides, isn't discovering a spot without plans and in the internet just more fun?

-Travel is an opporunity to play.
+Travel is an opportunity to play.

 And if I really want to feel like a kid again, I take any chance I can get to play.